Camera and Sonar Board Installation

 Take care when removing the pi to gently rock it back and forth after unscrewing it's screw that goes into a standoff on the main board.
 BE CAREFUL TO AVOID application of ANY PRESSURE to the very thin Micro SD card inserted in the right side of the Pi because it sticks out.
 It is very easy to break the SD card in this process if your fingers push on the SD card.

 Next attach the cable to the Pi; the ‘blue’ part of the cable faces toward the USB ports.
+Make sure the cable goes all the way in as it can seem to be inserted but not fully making contact.

 Next reinstall the Pi, making sure the pins are aligned correctly as in the picture below.
 (Misaligned pins will cause permanent failure!)